rppicomidi/rp2040-mcp4728-lib/README.md

 that function is likely to be called only during board bringup on systems that require an I2C address other than factory standard.

+The `rp2040-mcp4728-cli-lib` implements a command line interface (CLI) for testing all of the functions in the `rp2040-mcp4728-lib`.
+It uses the wonderful embedded-cli library by Sviatoslav Kokurin (funbiscuit), which must be initialized and included in the build of whatever project uses it.
+If your project does not need a CLI, there is no need to use it.

 Example code is found in the `examples` directory.
 Each example's code is described in the README.md file contained in each example's directory.
 At the time of this writing, there is only one
-example: a CLI-driven program that exercises all of the features of this driver.
+example: a CLI-driven program that exercises all of the features of both `rp2040-mcp4728-lib` and `rp2040-mcp4728-cli-lib`.